-BHHS 220 Interviewing and Counseling 3 cr
+BHHS 220 Interviewing and Counseling 3 cr.

 This course introduces students to the fundamentals of interviewing and counseling through a combination of reading, experiential exercises, presentations, and lecture Students will learn basic counseling skills, while obtaining a conceptual framework for understanding the process of counseling.
-The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special Note: populations.
-This course meets MHRT/Community Requirement - Interviewing and Counseling.
+The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special populations.
+Note: This course meets the MHRT/Community Requirement - Interviewing and Counseling.

-Prerequisite(s): BHHS-100 Corequisite(s): none
+Prerequisite(s): BHHS-100, BHHS 104, BHHS 145